NREL/ROSCO/docs/source/api_change.rst

 101     Empty Line
 126     Twr_ExclSpeed       0.00000             !
 Twr_ExclSpeed	    - Rotor speed for exclusion [LSS, rad/s]
 127     Twr_ExclBand        0.00000             !
 Twr_ExclBand	    - Size of the rotor frequency exclusion band [LSS, rad/s].
 Torque controller reference will be Twr_ExclSpeed +/- Twr_ExlBand/2
-128     Twr_GainFactor      1.0000 1.0000       !
-Twr_GainFactor    - Factor to change PI torque control gains by [-]
-129     Twr_GainTau         1.00000             !
-Twr_GainTau       - Time constant for gain change when in exclusion zone [s]
+128     Twr_RateLimit       0.00000e+00         !
+Twr_RateLimit	    - Rate limit of change in rotor speed reference [LSS, rad/s].
+Suggested to be VS_RefSpd/400.
-144     Fl_n                1           !
+143     Fl_n                1           !
 Fl_n          - Number of Fl_Kp gains in gain scheduling, optional with default of 1
-145     Fl_U                0.0000      !
+144     Fl_U                0.0000      !
 Fl_U          - Wind speeds for scheduling Fl_Kp, optional if Fl_Kp is single value [m/s]
-146     Ind_Azimuth         0           !
+159     Ind_Azimuth         0           !
 Ind_Azimuth   - The column in OL_Filename that contains the desired azimuth position in rad (used if OL_Mode = 2)
-161     RP_Gains            0.0000 0.0000 0.0000 0.0000     !
+160     RP_Gains            0.0000 0.0000 0.0000 0.0000     !
 RP_Gains - PID gains and Tf of derivative for rotor position control (used if OL_Mode = 2)
 ====== =================    ======================================================================================================================================================================================================

 ====== =================    ======================================================================================================================================================================================================